Gospel for Asia: Class action lawsuit

-On 4 June 2018 Federal Court Judge Brooks ordered GFA to pay for a Special Master to oversee the gathering of evidence for the discovery phase.
-Judge Brooks stated, "Therefore, the court finds that the defendants abusive conduct in this case since August constitutes a willful violation of its clear discovery orders."
-In February 2019 Gospel for Asia lost an appeal denying a stay against discovery.

-Brooks noted, "The fundamental question in this case has always been whether these entities have in fact redirected donated money in violation of promises that were made to their donors around the world".
-Gospel for Asia denied the Plaintiffs' allegations, maintaining all money designated for the field went to the field.
-GFA denied all misdirection of funds and willful misleading of donors.

-At the end of February 2019 a settlement was announced.
-Gospel for Asia agreed to pay $37 million dollars to refund donations to 200,000 donors.
-The total also included $12,210,000 in Plaintiff's attorney fees and $750,000 in Plaintiff's attorney's expenses as expressed in the Final Order and Judgment.
-According to the settlement agreement, "All funds designated to the field were sent to the field and used for ministry purposes; and no Individual Defendant, as defined herein, received any improper personal gain or enrichment from or related to donated funds".
-Further, in section 9.2.2 of the Settlement agreement it reads, “ The Parties also mutually stipulate that all donations designated for use in the field were ultimately sent to the field."

 The settlement agreement also requires that K. P. Yohannan's wife Gisela be removed from the board of the charity for three years and for Garland Murphy, one of the plaintiffs, to be given a seat and another person appointed to the board acceptable to both Murphy and K. P. Yohannan; in addition a subcommittee of the board which will include Murphy but neither Yohannan nor his son, Daniel Punnose, will produce annual reports for the board, the Judge and the lead counsel for three years.

-GFA maintains that the settlement is not an acknowledgment of guilt.

 GFA UK

 In January 2016 the Charity Commission, the non-ministerial government department that regulates registered charities in England and Wales and maintains the Central Register of Charities, was “assessing information provided” about the United Kingdom GFA office.
 The United Kingdom GFA office remains recognised by them as a registered charity with up-to-date accounts.
 In the year ending 31 March 2020, they spent £316,000 on fundraising, brought in donations and legacies totaling £1.37 million, and spent £0 on charitable activities.